Rev. Dr. Harvey Johnson

 *Harvey Johnson was born on this date in 1843.
 He was a Black minister and theologian.

-Johnson received his "calling" to preach, and enrolled at Washington, D.C.'s Wayland Theological Seminary in 1868.
-Four years later he graduated, with honors, and began of brief period of stints working in the rural countryside of Maryland and Virginia under the auspices of the American Baptist Home Mission Society.
-During that same year, 1872, Baltimore's Union Baptist Church sought a replacement for its late pastor Rev. William P. Thompson who died unexpectedly at the age of thirty-two.
-Union Baptist sent for young Rev. Johnson in November 1872.
-On April 17, 1877, Johnson married Amelia E. Hall, a Black Canadian from Montreal.
-A few years after she accompanied her parents, both of who were native Marylanders, when the family relocated to Baltimore in 1874.
-Their marriage yielded three children, Harvey, Jr., a daughter, Jessie E and a son, Prentiss.
+Johnson received his "calling" to preach and enrolled at Washington, D.C.'s Wayland Theological Seminary in 1868.
+Four years later, he graduated with honors and began a brief period of stints working in the rural countryside of Maryland and Virginia under the auspices of the American Baptist Home Mission Society.
+During that same year, 1872, Baltimore's Union Baptist Church sought a replacement for its late pastor, Rev. William P. Thompson, who died unexpectedly at age thirty-two.

 Outside of her responsibility to family, Amelia Johnson made a name for herself in the juvenile and religious literature circles.
-Beginning in 1887, she began to publish a monthly literary magazine, The Joy, as an outlet for Black writers, especially women and an inspirational resource for Black youth.
+Beginning in 1887, she began to publish a monthly literary magazine, The Joy, as an outlet for Black writers, especially women, and an inspirational resource for Black youth.
 Filled with short stories, poetry, and literary items of interest, The Joy was well received and praised.
 Amelia Johnson also published work in newspapers, both secular and church-affiliated.
 During the early 1890s, she penned a regular column, "Children's Corner," in the Baltimore Sower and Reaper.